 Ableton Link vs Ableton Live Control

-You may have noticed that all these MPCs support ‘Ableton Live Control’ and Ableton Link.
+You may have noticed that most of these MPCs support ‘Ableton Live Control’ and Ableton Link.
 So what’s the difference?

 Ableton Link is a syncing protocol that can sync playback of your MPC with Ableton Live (and any other Link enabled device or software, e.g. some iPad apps etc) over a network connection.
-This is done via ethernet or wifi or even via an USB-ethernet adapter (remember, no wifi on the MPC One).
+This is done via ethernet or wifi or even via an USB-ethernet adapter.

 Comparison: Portability & Size

 If you’re like me, you probably already have a studio stuffed to the brim with samplers, synths, computers and keyboards, so an increasingly important buying factor for many these days is the footprint of any gear you buy.
 Where is is going to live?
-The MPC One and MPC Live II are very desktop friendly, they can tuck into small spaces or sit comfortably on a floor stand.
-The MPC X not so much!
-If you go for the X then it’s probably going to become the centrepiece of your studio – and once it’s in place all your other gear has to fit around it!
+The MPC One Plus and MPC Live II are very desktop friendly, they can tuck into small spaces or sit comfortably on a floor stand.
+The MPC X SE and MPC Key 61 not so much!
+If you go for these larger MPCs then it’s probably going to become the centrepiece of your studio – and once it’s in place all your other gear has to fit around it!
+The MPC Key 37 is more compact tan the 61 but will still require decent amount of desk space, but ultimately it’s pretty well designed, with the extra wheels placed above the keys rather than to the edge, ensuring the width of the unit is not much wider than the 37 keys.

 Finally there’s also the ‘beats on the go’ factor – whether it’s banging out a tune on the train or in the park, or lounging around chopping breaks on your couch, these smaller MPCs again have the MPC X nailed.
 But with its internal battery and built in speaker, the MPC Live II is of course the ‘out of the box’ winner here – just pull it out, turn it on and make beats anywhere (but you might want to use headphones if you’re sitting on a train!).